-This is an interim plan, while we set ourselves up for success.
+This is an interim plan for the next 12 months, while we set ourselves up for success.
 The plan will need to be revised over the coming year, as we improve our understanding of emissions associated with the services Hutt City Council delivers and the infrastructure we invest in, take account of new government initiatives and new technologies and respond to community priorities set out in the Lower Hutt climate action roadmap.